 - Fresh basil or parsley for serving

 - In a stockpot over medium-high heat, add onion and sauté for about 8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method.)

 - When onion is translucent, add garlic and smoked paprika.
 Stir and cook 1 minute.

-- Add both diced tomatoes (with juice) and vegetable broth.
+- Add diced tomatoes and vegetable broth.